tomasanchez/jpa-template/README.md

 ![CORE](./assets/seed-core.png)

 There is no need for you to worry about the `core` package, _it just works_.
 Modifyng it may require some understanding of the MVC pattern and the seed itself.

+#### Your project

+This seed proposes the following package structure:

+- Your package
+    - app
+      - seeder
+    - config
+    - controller
+    - model
+      - user
+    - repository
+    - services
+    - security
+      - auth
+      - filter
+      - services

+**app**: here it is recommended to initialize the server.
+Note: this is already provided in the `Router` class.

+**config**: use this package to develop your own `@Configuration` classes a security configuration is already provided.

+**controller**: use this package to group the different controllers classes.

+**model**: it is recommended to develop entities in this package.

+**repository**: use this package for Domain objects collections

+**services**: optional split code your controller business-logic and interaction with a specific respository.
+For example: if you need to send an e-Mail to users during registration, instead of coding this logic on a `RegistrationController` you can do it in a `UserService` which your controller will make use of.

+**security**: develop yout custom security services and filters.

+NOTE: As per [Eric Evans' book Domain-Driven Design](https://www.pearson.com/store/p/domain-driven-design-tackling-complexity-in-the-heart-of-software/P100000775942/9780321125217), the “_repository is a mechanism for encapsulating storage, retrieval, and search behavior, which emulates a collection of objects_.”
+Likewise, according to [Patterns of Enterprise Application Architecture](https://www.pearson.com/store/p/patterns-of-enterprise-application-architecture/P100001391761/9780321127426#), it “mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects.”

 <br></br>
 ### MVC package